-Fructose is an especially bad actor here.
+Fructose is a particularly bad actor here.
 In mice, the equivalent of one daily soda’s worth of high fructose corn syrup accelerated the progression of colon cancer.

-To be clear, cancer is an extremely confusing condition.
-And cutting out sugar won’t cure it.
-But with the data in hand, it seems like a solid risk-reduction play.
+To be clear, cancer is an extremely complex condition, and cutting out sugar certainly won’t cure it.
+But with the data we have, that seems like a solid move to slow its progression.

-Check out Peter Attia’s podcast with Rick Johnson for more on the dangers of fructose.
-Both these guys are super smart MDs, and they cover the topic brilliantly.
+For more on the dangers of fructose, check out Peter Attia’s podcast with Rick Johnson.
+Both of these guys are very intelligent MDs, and they cover the topic brilliantly.

 #6: Leaky gut

 High sugar diets feed pathogenic bacteria and fungi in the gut.
 These bad bacteria, in turn, damage the fragile gut barrier, creating a condition called leaky gut.

 When someone has leaky gut, food particles leak through the intestinal wall and into the blood.
 The immune system then attacks these food particles, creating more damage, more leaky gut, and the cycle continues.

 The good news?
 Low-carb, low-sugar diets can starve bad bacteria to help heal your gut.
 If you want to go deep on this topic, I highly recommend reading Healthy Gut, Healthy You by Dr. Michael Ruscio.

 Your dentist was right all along.
 Sugar is bad for your teeth.
 It feeds bacteria of the mouth (such as Streptococcus mutans) that cause tooth decay.
 Unsurprisingly, higher sugar consumption is linked to higher rates of cavities in children.